technicat/technicat-on-software/README.md

 # technicat-on-software
-The book Technicat on Software
+The book Technicat on Software, published as ebook on Amazon, bn.com, and iBooks